-When you add the access point as an extender to an Insight network location that includes one or more root access points (see Connect the access point as an extender to a root access point on page 54), we recommend that you place the extender access point in the same room as a root access point during the initial sync.
+When you add the access point as an extender to an Insight network location that includes one or more root access points (see Connect the access point as an extender to a root access point using the Insight app on page 53), we recommend that you place the extender access point in the same room as a root access point during the initial sync.
 After a successful sync, move the extender access point to the location where you intend to use it.